ulianadolotova/ulianadolotova/README.md

 ### Hi!

-Here you can find my projects which are the part of my path to becoming a developer.
+Here you can find my projects which are the part of my becoming a developer.

 Quick facts about me as a programmer:
 - currently studyig C++